ycremar/DIG-SSL/README.md

 ```

 ## Contact
-*If you have any questions, please submit an issue or contact us at ethanycx@tamu.edu, sji@tamu.edu*
+*If you have any questions, please submit an issue or contact us at ethanycx@tamu.edu and sji@tamu.edu.*